Access definitions related to vision conditions, LASIK procedures and more via the Providence Eye & Laser Specialists'

-This is one of the most common questions about LASIK.
+Many of our laser eye surgery FAQs are related to price.
 At Charlotte’s Providence Eye & Laser Specialists, we believe in an honest, straightforward pricing policy and offer many options to make the procedure affordable for most candidates including financing with convenient monthly payments.
-Bargain pricing ads for LASIK eye surgery are optical illusions.
+Bargain price ads for LASIK eye surgery are optical illusions.
 “Bait and switch” tactics are an unethical way of providing health care, so you will not find any “small print” or “starting at” prices at Providence Eye & Laser Specialists.
 Providence Eye pricing is competitive when compared to similar LASIK technology.
 We firmly believe that we are unmatched in the Charlotte region when it comes to our surgeon experience, professionalism and level of patient care.

 We do not charge more for high prescriptions or astigmatism.
 Be careful when comparing LASIK eye procedure prices.
 With numerous technological advancements in laser vision correction, not all practices utilize up-to-date diagnostic tools or the best available lasers.
 Providence Eye continually reinvests in the latest, proven, state-of-the-art technology, rather than discounting our services and cutting corners elsewhere.

-All-Laser LASIK, IntraLASIK, I-LASIK and Z-LASIK are similar in that no blade (keratome) LASIK technology is used as part of the procedure.
+All-Laser LASIK, IntraLASIK, I-LASIK and Z-LASIK eye procedures are similar in that no blade (keratome) LASIK technology is used as part of the procedure.
 All of these techniques create a flap of tissue with a laser, thereby avoiding some of the risks of traditional blade LASIK eye procedure.
 IntraLASIK or I-LASIK are one in the same and have been available since 2002.
 The technology behind IntraLASIK has been upgraded a few times since 2002, but the basics remain the same.
 Z-LASIK is a more recently introduced competing brand with a limited track record.